91-year-old man to attend 18th presidential inauguration

 SALEM, N.J.
-(AP) — Although he’s a Democrat who voted for Hillary Clinton, a 91-year-old New Jersey man will still be traveling to Washington to witness his 18th presidential inauguration in person.
+(AP) — Although he’s a Democrat who voted for Hillary Clinton, a 91-year-old New Jersey man will still be traveling to Washington to witness his 18th presidential inauguration.

-WCAU-TV reports (http://bit.ly/2k2DbtZ ) B. Harold Smick Jr. still can vividly remember Jan.
-20, 1941 — the day he witnessed Franklin D. Roosevelt become the only U.S. president sworn into a third term.
+B. Harold Smick Jr. still can vividly remember Jan.
+20, 1941 — the day he witnessed Franklin D. Roosevelt become the only U.S. president sworn into a third term, WCAU-TV reported (http://bit.ly/2k2DbtZ ).

+“It really made you feel like you were proud of the country,” Smick said.

-That inauguration was the first for the Salem native, who was just 15 when he began the tradition that he will continue on Friday.
+That inauguration was the first for the Salem native, who was just 15 when he began the tradition that he will continue Friday.

 Most Read Stories